k1randdd/k1randdd.github.io/README.md

 Articles are saved as web pages in the sub-folder: ` articles/ `

-The inital web-page template is:
+The initial web-page template is:

 ```
 <html>